jneen/rudis/README.md

 Types
 -----

-A type consists of any object that responds to `put` and `get`.These are used to transparently serialize and unserialize elements of your Redis sets, lists, zsets, and hashes.
+A type consists of any object that responds to `dump` and `load`.These are used to transparently serialize and unserialize elements of your Redis sets, lists, zsets, and hashes.
 For example:

-    >> s = Rudis::Set.new(:type => Rudis::JSONType)
+    >> s = Rudis::Set.new("my_key", :type => Rudis::JSONType)
     >> s.add [1,2,3,4] # actually adds [1,2,3,4].to_json to the set
     >> s.add {'foo' => 'bar'} # => '{foo:"bar"}' is added
     >> s.include? {'foo' => 'bar'}